-To learn more about the event you can visit the site here.
+To learn more about the event you can visit the website here.

 2. Nocturne Festival

 Nocturne is a free annual contemporary art festival presented by Nocturne: Art at Night Society.
 The festival completely transforms the streets of Halifax into a living gallery at night.
 A multitude of performance and installation art is showcased for the public to interact with.
-The festival allows you to connect not only with the artist, but the environment that the art is located in as well.
-If you are someone that thoroughly enjoys the art scene I would highly recommend this event.
+The festival allows you to connect not only with the artists but with the environment of the art as well.
+If you are someone who thoroughly enjoys the art scene, I would highly recommend this event.

 This festival does not happen in a sole district but all over the HRM.
 For official location details check out the Nocturne website here.

 3. Lebanese Festival

 The annual Lebanese festival has been a Halifax summer staple since 2001.
 Manned by volunteers, the festival offers authentic Lebanese food, family-friendly entertainment, and live music.
 This year the festival is expected to return in person at the Olympic Community Centre on Hunter Street with a new menu and an expanded kid zone.
 Admission to the festival is free.

 You can find out more about the Halifax Lebanese Festival here to get a feel for what’s in store!